Research, Extension, Education Integrated Beef Systems

 The Center also provides programming which enriches the efforts in beef systems research and extension while providing relevant academic choices for undergraduate and graduate students and life-long learning opportunities for stakeholders and end-users.
 The synergies realized by co-locating the following programs in the Center are unique and position Nebraska as the leader in developing and implementing integrated beef systems regionally, nationally and internationally.

-- Bachelor of Science degree in Grazing Livestock Systems
+- Bachelor of Science degree in Grassland Systems

 - Grassland Management Certificate - (online, minor available)

 hosted by the Center and offered through AG*IDEA, College of Agricultural Sciences and Natural Resources and the Department of Agronomy of Horticulture

 - Courses offered by the Center

 - GRAS 490 (Internship Experience in Grazing Livestock Systems)

 hosted by the Center and offered through the Departments of Animal Science, Agricultural Economics and Agronomy and Horticulture to serve BSI

 As Nebraska continues to be the epicenter for beef cattle production, the Beef Systems Initiative through the Center for Grassland Studies seeks to partner with citizens, producers, and other stakeholders across the state.
 Several efforts to reach out to those impacted and involved most in Beef Initiatives include: